Photography at the School of Creative Arts

 Equipment for Student Loan

 Along with the equipment and facilities available within the building, students may borrow equipment for use outside the school.
 These include DSLR cameras, tripods, light meters, and light kits.
 Loan access increases as students progress through the program.
+Chris Blais, Digital Technician handles all equipment sign out.
+His office is located at Room B12, Armouries.

 Digital Image Processing